How to SalesForce

 Introduction

-If you wanna become a salesforce developer or already salesforce developer, you need to read my article about What Do Salesforce Developers Do.
+If you want to become a Salesforce developer or are already one, you need to read my article about What Salesforce Developers Do.

 What is Salesforce Integration?